cpellerito1/6502a-compiler/README.md

 # 6502a-compiler

 ## Description
 This program is a compiler written using Java.
 To run this compiler, download the source code and run it on the command line using a text file as input.
-For example: java compiler text.txt
+For example: \n java compiler text.txt

 ## Grammar